 Product table image options

-image_size option controls the size of the image column if you have included this column in your product table.
+image_size option controls the size of the product image if you have included the

 The default image size is

-You can either set the image size option globally on the plugin settings page, or add it directly to the shortcode for individual product tables.
+You can set the image size option globally in the settings page, or add it directly to the shortcode for individual product tables.